Language

 Is my text stored or sent anywhere?

-No. All processing happens entirely in your browser using JavaScript.
-Your text never leaves your device - it's not uploaded, stored, or transmitted to any server.
-You can verify this by using the tool offline after the page loads.
+No. All processing runs in your browser with JavaScript, and your text never leaves your device.
+You can confirm this by using the tool offline after the page has loaded.

 Input Text